insure logo

 Powered by:

-How where you live in Washington, D.C. affects car insurance rates
+How location in Washington, D.C. impacts car insurance rates

 “States that have a higher rate of severe weather that damages cars or helps cause accidents will typically have higher rates,” says Gao.